SurgicalInformatics/healthyr_book/docs/02_basics.md

 **Factors** are fussy characters.
 Factors are fussy because they have something called levels.
 Levels are all the unique values this variable could take - e.g. like when we looked at `mydata$cause %>% unique()`.
 Using factors rather than just characters can be useful because:

 * The values factor levels can take is fixed.
-For example, if the levels of your column called `sex` are "Male" and "Female" and you try to add a new patient where sex is called just "F" you will get a warning from R. If `sex` was a character column rather than a factor R would have no problem with this and you would end up with "Male", "Female", and "F" in your your column.
+For example, if the levels of your column called `sex` are "Male" and "Female" and you try to add a new patient where sex is called just "F" you will get a warning from R. If `sex` was a character column rather than a factor R would have no problem with this and you would end up with "Male", "Female", and "F" in your column.
 * Levels have an order.
 When we plotted the different causes of death in the last session, R ordered them alphabetically (because `cause` was a character rather than a factor).
 But if you want to use a non-alphabetical order, e.g. "Communicable diseases"-"Non-communicable diseases"-"Injuries", we need make `cause` into a factor.
 Making a character column into a factor enables us to define and change the order of the levels.
 Furthermore, there are useful tools such as `fct_inorder` or `fct_infreq` that can order factor levels for us.

 These can be huge benefits, especially as a lot of medical data analyses include comparing different risks to a reference level.
 Nevertheless, the fussiness of factors can sometimes be unhelpful or even frustrating.
 For example, if you really did want to add a new level to your `gender` column (e.g., "Prefer not to say") you will either have to convert the column to a character, add it, and convert it back to a factor, or use `fct_expand` to add the level and then add your new line.